 I’ve thought a lot about the Time Out For Women that I attended this past April.
 I have had a really hard time coming up with something to become this year.
 I was leaning towards working more on my health, on becoming an exerciser, but I am already feeling good about that particular goal and felt I needed to focus on something else.
 I just wasn’t sure what it was.

 Until I observed that mom on the train.
 I realized that the thing I need to become is a “joyful mother of children.”
 Sure, I am a joyful mother sometimes.
-Perhaps this blog even leads people to believe that I am a joyful mother all the time.
+Perhaps this website even leads people to believe that I am a joyful mother all the time.
 However, I can assure you that I am not.

 But I want to be.

 And so, I am resurrecting my Project Walking Into a Hug (I based it on this bookby Janene Ustach).
 In typical Lara fashion, I started something that I never finished.
 I hit a wall and I gave up.
-I am going to finish it this time, even though I might have a hard time staying on track.
+I am going to try to finish it this time, even though I might have a hard time staying on track.
 Each week I will post the goal for the week and if you would like to join me, you are welcome.
 I could definitely use the support and the cameraderie.

 I’ll start next week (I’m on yet another vacation right now).
 In the meanwhile, I’ll review the four goals I actually completed last time.